Colin Pitchfork: double child killer sent back to jail after approaching young women

 Colin Pitchfork, now in his early 60s, was jailed for life after raping and strangling 15-year-olds Lynda Mann and Dawn Ashworth in Leicestershire in 1983 and 1986.

-There were also suggestions that, while taking part in polygraph tests, which he is subjected to as part of his licence conditions, he may have tried to counteract the results by controlling and altering his physical responses with breathing techniques but this was spotted by staff.
+Pitchfork, now in his early 60s, was also observed to generally have a “bad attitude” because he was not as engaging and open with officials as they would want him to be.
+Suggestions were raised at the time that while taking part in polygraph tests, which he was subjected to as part of his licence conditions, he may have tried to counteract the results by controlling and altering his physical responses with breathing techniques - but this was spotted by staff.

 Although officials said Pitchfork was not recalled for committing any further offences, the step was taken as a preventative measure after the string of incidents raised fears of a concerning pattern of behaviour.